Start a conversation

 The status updates will be processed in the order in which they were created and appear in AscendTMS.
 When a rule is triggered, it will stop going through the remainder of the rules.
 So, i.e., the first rule in the list WINS!

-The first rule you will come across allows you to set an automatic User Role assignment to the user who created/built the Load.
+The first rule you will come across allows you to set an automatic User Role assignment to the user who created/built the load or when an entity is assigned.

-This means any time a load is built (ie: Using the New Load Wizard, Template, Copy Load, EDI, etc.), the user who created/built the load will automatically be assigned the role selected.
+This means any time a load is built or a customer, carrier or even a location (ie: Using the New Load Wizard, Template, Copy Load, EDI, etc.), the user who created/built the load will automatically be assigned the role selected.

 Don't forget, every user has access to their very own "My Loads" tab within Load Management - that displays any/all loads with a role assigned to them for easy access / organization!